Five ways knowing your ideal customer will help you earn more money

 5) You’ll find it easier to identify more customers

-In our Ideal Customer Masterclass we liken profiling your customers as playing a game of Guess Who?
+We often liken profiling your customers as playing a game of Guess Who?
 You start out with a group of very different people, and slowly narrow it down to someone who perfectly fits your perfect customer.

 Once you have that single person, you can then go out and find more people just like them.
 You know exactly what they look like, what they care and think about, what they feel, and where they go.